 Forestry: The profession embracing the science, art and practice of creating, managing, using and conserving forests and associated resources for human benefit and in a sustainable manner to meet desired goals, needs and values.

 Habitat: (1) A unit area of environment.
-(2) The place, natural or otherwise, described by its climate, food, cover, and water, where an individual or population of organisms normally lives and develops.
+(2) The place,

+normally lives and develops.